PancakeFriday/LANE/README.md

 ```bash
 love LANE.love
 ```
-or a zip file for windows, depending on your architecture, which contains an *.exe file
+or a zip file for windows, depending on your architecture, which contains an *.exe file.

 The interface
 ---